hexresearch/ghc/docs/users_guide/using-warnings.rst

     recognises pragmas known to be used by other tools, e.g.
     ``OPTIONS_HUGS`` and ``DERIVE``.

+.. ghc-flag:: -Wmisplaced-pragmas
+    :shortdesc: warn about uses of file header pragmas in the module body
+    :type: dynamic
+    :reverse: -Wno-misplaced-pragmas
+    :category:

+    :since: 9.4

+    :default: on

+    Causes a warning to be emitted when a pragma that only only appear in the header of a module like `LANGUAGE` or `OPTIONS_GHC` pragmas appear in the body of the module instead.

 .. ghc-flag:: -Wmissed-specialisations
     :shortdesc: warn when specialisation of an imported, overloaded function fails.